 Quick links: Fees and Funding | Entry Requirements | How to apply

 The History PGDipEd (QTS) course has been praised by both Ofsted and the external examiner for its innovative approach, our commitment to supporting student teachers as they develop and our close links with our placement schools.
 We are committed to the idea that teaching is more than simple craft knowledge; it is the synthesis of theories about learning and hands on experience in the classroom.
 Teachers equipped with this will be able to reflect on their experiences and develop as teachers throughout their careers.
-A bursary of £9,000 is currently available for those with a 1st degree/PhD and £4,000 for a 2:1 degree/Master's.
+A bursary of £12,000 is currently available if you have a first, 2:1, 2:2, Master’s or PhD.

 The 2013 Ofsted report